Charles III: Reign

 In October 2024, the King and Queen toured Australia and Samoa; Australia was the first Commonwealth realm Charles visited since his accession.
-In Samoa he attended the Commonwealth Heads of Government Meeting for the first time as Head of the Commonwealth.
-The tour was significantly scaled back owing to his cancer diagnosis, a planned visit to New Zealand being among the cancelled events.
-Charles temporarily paused his cancer treatment during the tour.
+In Samoa, he attended the Commonwealth Heads of Government Meeting for the first time as Head of the Commonwealth.
+The tour was significantly scaled back owing to his cancer diagnosis, with a planned visit to New Zealand among the cancelled events.
+It was reported that Charles temporarily paused his cancer treatment during the tour.

-In March 2025, the King received the Ukrainian president, Volodymyr Zelenskyy, at Sandringham House, just days after the Trump-Zelenskyy Oval Office meeting.
-Zelenskyy later told The Guardian that Charles played a quiet but influential role in altering Trump's attitude toward Ukraine.
+In March 2025, the King received Ukrainian president Volodymyr Zelenskyy at Sandringham House, just days after the Trump–Zelenskyy Oval Office meeting.
+Zelenskyy later told The Guardian that Charles played a quiet but influential role in altering US president Donald Trump's attitude toward Ukraine.

 The King and Queen initially cancelled a planned visit to Vatican City during their state visit to Italy, but on 9 April 2025 – their 20th wedding anniversary – they visited Pope Francis at Domus Sanctae Marthae as he was recovering from pneumonia.
 Francis died 12 days later.